rackerlabs/design-system/_component_design/description-list.md

 layout: component
 category: Components
 usage: >
-   A description list is a group of two related data items.
-Description lists display a label (the key) with the corresponding data (the value).
+   A description lists contains groups of terms and descriptions.
+Description lists display a label (the term) with the corresponding description (the value).
 Color and alignment of description lists enable the user to scan the page quickly for relevant data.
-preview-image: preview-images/description.svg
+preview-image: preview-images/key-value.svg
 resource: true
 status: stable
 last-modified: 2018-05-07
 helix-ui-css: true
 helix-ui-javascript: na
-pageLink: components/list/
+pageLink: components/list/#description-list
 ---

 {% include toc.html %}